ApiLogicServer/ApiLogicProject/readme.md

     * The created UI and API
     * Customizing the UI and API with the VSCode editor and debugger
     * Adding Business Logic with the VSCode editor, and debugging it

 &nbsp;

-# Exploration Guide

-The fastest way to explore API Logic Server is to open Codespaces and run the Tutorial, as described below.

-&nbsp;